All God's Children (song)

 "All God's Children" is a song recorded by American singer Belinda Carlisle for her second greatest hits album, A Place on Earth: The Greatest Hits.
 It was written by Paul Barry, Billy Lawrie and Mark Taylor.
-It was released as a single in November 1999, reaching #66 on the UK Singles Chart.
+It was released as a single in November 1999, reaching number 66 on the UK Singles Chart.

 Music video

 A music video was created for the song, directed by Lee Donaldson.